jeanbellio/yard-sale/README.md

 This is a little project to simplify the selling of common products.
 This was idealized while I was moving to another country.

+You can take a look at a live version of it by [clicking here](https://danielmaria.github.io/yard-sale/)

 ## How to use

 The use of it is really simple: